MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/azure-scaffold.md

 > [!TIP]
 > For naming conventions:
-> * Review and adopt where possible the [Patterns and Practices guidance](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions).
+> * Review and adopt where possible the [Patterns and Practices guidance](/azure/architecture/best-practices/naming-conventions).
 This guidance helps you decide on a meaningful naming standard and provides extensive examples.
 > * Using Resource Manager Policies to help enforce naming standards
 >
->Remember that it's difficult to change names later, so a few minutes now will save you trouble later.
+> Remember that it's difficult to change names later, so a few minutes now will save you trouble later.

 Concentrate your naming standards on those resources that are more commonly used and searched for.
 For example, all resource groups should follow a strong standard for clarity.

 ### Resource Tags

 Resource tags are tightly aligned with naming standards.
 As resources are added to subscriptions, it becomes increasingly important to logically categorize them for billing, management, and operational purposes.
-For more information, see [Use tags to organize your Azure Resource](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-using-tags).
+For more information, see [Use tags to organize your Azure resources](/azure/azure-resource-manager/resource-group-using-tags).

 > [!IMPORTANT]
 > Tags can contain personal information and may fall under the regulations of GDPR.
 Plan for management of your tags carefully.
 If you're looking for general info about GDPR, see the GDPR section of the [Service Trust Portal](https://servicetrust.microsoft.com/ViewPage/GDPRGetStarted).